 Acupuncture involves inserting very fine pins or needles into specific points on a person’s body to stimulate energy pathways and natural healing processes.
 The needles may be left inserted for a few seconds, but are more commonly left in place for 30-40 minutes.
 Although there has been no evidence that acupuncture can directly improve a person’s epilepsy, it has been found to be effective in reducing stress and anxiety, which may then result in less seizures for some people with epilepsy.
 It can also improve wellbeing and underlying health, and help with headaches or fatigue associated with seizures.
 Many GP surgeries are now making acupuncture available to patients through the NHS.

-For more information about acupuncture contact the British Acupuncture Council (BAcC) (opens in a new window).
+For more information about acupuncture contact the British Acupuncture Council (BAcC) (opens new window).

 Autogenic training is a series of mental exercises which brings about relaxation similar to certain meditative states.
 The exercises allow the mind to become calm by switching off the body’s stress response, which then boosts the immune system’s function towards repair and recovery of the body.